 In Bangor the bus station is a two minute walk from the railway station, so a relatively straightforward connection will be available into the frequent 5C bus route/line which will take you on to Caernarfon

-Though if you’ll you want to take a journey on the the West Highland Railway on from Caernarfon, you’ll need to target the days when its red timetable is operating.
+Though if you’ll you want to take a journey on the the Welsh Highland Railway on from Caernarfon, you’ll need to target Mondays to Thursdays when its Gelert Explorer service is operating, as it departs at 11:30

 If you want to explore the many attractions dotted along the Cambrian Line then Machynlleth makes for a great base for taking day trips by train – it’s also a charming town as ShowMeTheJourney discovered when I holidayed there with head teacher Paul and Pear the school dog.